markolauren/mdc/coverage/README.md

 # Estimate MDC coverage by subscription, plan, and **affected asset amount**

 ### Workbook (gallery template)
-This is a fork from in-built Coverage workbook in MDC where subscription based coverage is enriched with affected asset amount and totals calculations.
-CSV export supported.
-Now includes also Defender for AI servers and Defender for APIs.
+This is a fork from in-built Coverage workbook in MDC where subscription based coverage is **enriched with affected asset amount and totals calculations**.
+- When subscription is selected, workbook provides detailed view of assets and their Defender status.
+- Includes also Defender for AI Services and Defender for APIs.
+- CSV export supported.

 <img width="1769" height="831" alt="image" src="https://github.com/user-attachments/assets/cf9b64bf-b057-4ed6-841d-abbaaca027b8" />

 <br><br>
+## Collateral (additional methods)
 ### Powershell
 Powershell script to carry out coverage query and output as HTML and CSV.
 Same query as used in workbook.
 Installs two Az PowerShell modules if they don't exist.
 #### HTML output